When looking at New York vs London what are the key differences?

 Most people who work in New York tend to find lodgings in neighboring New Jersey and queue at the Turnpike.

-Neither of the two cities made it onto our list of sustainable travel destinations but they both have many sustainable projects going on.
+Neither of these two metropolis cities made it onto our list of sustainable travel destinations but they both have many sustainable projects going on.

 Is New York Safe?

-If we were living in the 1970s, we would probably say definitely not.
+If we were living in the 1970s, though, we would probably say definitely not.

-Back in the golden era of the Studio 54 nightclub, prostitutes on Times Square, arson on the streets, and oil slick in the Hudson river; New York was a different place.
+Back in the golden era of the Studio 54 nightclub, Times Square prostitutes, arson on the streets, and oil slick in the Hudson river; New York was a different place.

 There are some parts of Brooklyn and the Bronx that could be seen as less than safe, but most visitors to the city never venture outside of Manhattan.

-If traveling soon, we recommend getting the New York City Explorer Pass so you can get access to a host of activities throughout the city.
+If traveling soon, we highly recommend getting the New York City Explorer Pass so you can get instant access to a host of activities throughout the city.

 London